Antares-Network/BASM/OUTLINE.md

 - `{basm_server_nickname}`
 - `{basm_server_discord_id}`
 - `{basm_server_MOTD}`

+# Proposed Commands:
+- `/basm`  --- displays all basm commands
+- `/basm create` or `/create`  --- Creates a private server
+- `/basm delete` or `/delete`  --- Deletes a private server
+- `/basm edit [nickname/discord/motd] [user supplied value]`  --- Allows a server owner to edit the details of their server
+- `/basm setgloballimit`  --- Sets the global limit on the number of servers
+- `/basm setuserlimit [username] [number]`  --- Sets the limit of the number of servers a certain player can have
+- `/basm [stop/sart] [all/username]`  ---  Stops or starts all basm servers or just the one specified
+- `/basm [remove/restore] [username]`  ---  Moves or restores a server from cold storage
+- `/basm update [username]`  --- Updates a specific server to the new version of paper
+- `/basm version`  --- Displays the current basm plugin version
+- `/basm info`  ---  Displays the credits and the github url of where to find more information on this plugin

 # Proposed file structure:
 The proposed high level file structure will look something like this